GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

    :width: 1000
    :figclass: align-center

-   Fig.3 Simulation result of pore pressure distribution
+   Simulation result of pore pressure distribution

 For the above poroelastic example, an analytical solution `(Detournay and Cheng, 1993)  <https://www.sciencedirect.com/science/article/pii/B9780080406152500113>`__ is hereby employed to verify the accuracy of the numerical results.
-Fig.4 shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) with respect to the distributions of pore pressure, radial displacement, effective radial and tangential stresses along the minimum horizontal stress direction (x-axis).
+Following figure shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) with respect to the distributions of pore pressure, radial displacement, effective radial and tangential stresses along the minimum horizontal stress direction (x-axis).
 One can observe that GEOSX results correlate very well with the analytical solutions for the poroelastic case.

 .. _problemVerificationFig2: